mdda/vim-plugin-python/README.md

 ```

 This is self-explanatory.  *And is how this repo is laid out.*

-But, for sanity's sake, it's probably best to rename the files in this template from `vim-plugin-python` to `yourpluginname`.
+But, for sanity's sake, it's probably best to rename the files in this template from `vim-plugin-python` to `yourpluginname`
+(or whatever, but *be consistent*).

 ```
 yourpluginname/